+a.
 Pierce Street Park.
-Considerable progress has been made with negotiations aimed at securing the site located at the former freeway on and off ramps at Pierce Street, north of Washington Avenue and east of Cleveland Avenue.
-The City Council authorized, with a vote of the neighbors of the Pierce Street area, to eliminate the building of a soundwall and small pocket park and proceed with phase one design for a 4.5-acre park.
+In the late 1990's the City Council authorized, with a vote of the neighbors of the Pierce Street area, to eliminate the building of a soundwall and small pocket park and proceed with phase one design for a 4.5-acre park located on the former freeway on and off ramps at Pierce Street, north of Washington Avenue and east of Cleveland Avenue.
 In FY 2000/01 the City prepared conceptual plans and preliminary right of way documents for the acquisition and construction of play fields, parking and open space at this location.
 In the winter of 2001 the State of California Department of Transportation (Caltrans) prepared the grading and drainage plans for phase one of the project.
 The City obtained additional funding through Caltrans to cover unanticipated construction costs for the earthwork project.
 Earthwork commenced with funds from the freeway project (i.e., at no cost to the City) in the summer of 2002.
-The City and Caltrans have executed a cooperative agreement for purchase / lease of the park area and an additional lease of airspace for a parking lot under the existing I-80 interchange along Cleveland Ave.
-At that time it had been proposed that, Caltrans would deed or lease this site to the City and a public process concerning the development of the park site would commence following execution of an agreement conveying rights in the land to the City.
+The City and Caltrans executed a cooperative agreement for purchase / lease of the park area and an additional lease of airspace for a parking lot under the existing I-80 interchange along Cleveland Ave.

 In February of 2003 the City introduced AB 929 which would have required Caltrans to transfer the land as originally intended.
 The Senate Transportation Committee directed Caltrans to negotiate with the City.
 In the spring of 2011 the City successfully completed negotiating with Cal Trans and on May 12, 2011 the State Transportation Commission authorized the land to be dedicated to the City.
+The City acquired fee title to the property in June of 2011.
+The City in 2011/12 selected a consultant to prepare a preliminary design of a maintenance center, park and path on this site.